Core Lab services

 Cardialysis uses an in-house state-of-the-art data processing system that accepts both electronically or physically shipped Core Lab material in standard DICOM format or specific formats such as those pertaining to 3D Echocardiography and Optical Coherence Tomography (OCT).
 The system accepts virtually all digital output of equipment from major vendors without storage restrictions.

 The Cardialysis Core Lab uses validated and vendor-independent software packages that are compatible with most commercially available imaging vendors.
-Core Lab analysis output is digitally transferred into the (eCRF) database.
-The type of eCRF is defined before the start of the trial, taking sponsor requirements into account.
+Core Lab analysis output is digitally transferred in a technique and study specific database.
+This will be defined before the start of the study, taking sponsor requirements into account.